permguard/permguard/www/content/docs/0.0.x/code-ops/managing-ledgers.md

 ## Checking out a Ledger

 To ensure that changes are provisioned correctly, you must first **check out** the appropriate **ledger**.
-This ledger will serve as the **target** for provisioning and deploying updates.

 To check out a ledger, use the **`checkout`** command: